katie-rose/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+We focused mainly on custom Express middleware this week with a brief intro to third parties like Helment.

-- [ ] What is Express Middleware?
+- [x] What is Express Middleware?
+An array of functions that get executed in the order they are introduced into the server code.

-- [ ] How can a client send data to an API?
+- [x] How can a client send data to an API?
+By using REST commands like GET, POST, PUT, DELETE.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+A 200 HTTP status meaning the execution was successful.

-- [ ] What Express feature can we use to partition an application into sub-applications?
+- [x] What Express feature can we use to partition an application into sub-applications?
+Cusom middleware and/or multiple API's.

 ## Minimum Viable Product